Last Gang Records

-Last Gang Records is a record label formed by Canadian music industry lawyer Chris Taylor and concert promoter Donald K. Tarlton in the Fall of 2003 at the Pop Montreal Music Festival.
+Last Gang Records is a record label formed by Canadian music industry lawyer Chris Taylor and concert promoter Donald K. Tarlton in the fall of 2003 at the Pop Montreal Music Festival.
 Last Gang was nominated as Independent Record Label of the Year at the Canadian Music Awards in 2006.

 It was acquired by Entertainment One in March 2016, with Taylor being appointed the new president of eOne Music, now MNRK Music Group.

 Last Gang Publishing

-Founded in 2006, Last Gang Publishing is a music publishing company with primary operations based in Toronto and Los Angeles.
+Founded in 2006, Last Gang Publishing is a music publishing company with primary operations based in Toronto, Canada, and Los Angeles, USA.

 Last Gang Publishing represents both external clients, such as Dubmatix, Egyptrixx, and Hiawatha, and internal Last Gang Records recording artists, such as Mother Mother, Silver Starling, and O'Luge.

 Artists

 Last Gang Records has released albums by:

-Gold & Platinum Certifications
+Gold and Platinum Certifications

-Metric Old World Underground, Where Are You Now?
+Metric Old World Underground: Where Are You Now?